 Christmas in July: A special activity and treat is prepared to thank staff at Shenango on the Green and The Grove for their service to residents.

 An arm of our Session’s leadership of the entire congregation, the Mission Committee is charged with making, securing, and funding more than 30 ongoing mission partnerships both in our neighborhood and around the world:

 Habitat for Humanity: Our church is a long-time supporter of the Lawrence County Habitat for Humanity affiliate.
 In 2006, our congregation erected a Habitat house on its own; in 2011, we shared with several other area congregations in a joint “Faith Build” house.

 City Rescue Mission: Through a variety of activities, we stay connected to the mission and ministry of New Castle’s City Rescue Mission.
-Collecting food for them here at our church, serving lunch with them at the Mission, hosting an annual Mardi Gras banquet in our Social Hall–we are inspired by the long-standing work of the Mission in our wider community.
+Collecting food for them here at our church, serving lunch with them at the Mission, we are inspired by the long-standing work of the Mission in our wider community.

 Click here to view all our mission partners.